-Cork Simon Community is a company limited by guarantee, not having a share capital.
+Cork Simon Community is a company limited by guarantee (CLG).
 Cork Simon Community has a Memorandum and Articles of Association.
 A Board of Directors is elected from among the membership of the company.
 The directors are volunteers.
 The membership is open to any person who has recently participated in the Community, as a service user or a volunteer, and who subscribes to the values of Cork Simon.